hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 * Grafana and InfluxDB must be installed, started, and enabled
 * A firewall rule must be created to allow TCP port 8086 (used by InfluxDB API, by default)
 * PowerShell Core for Linux must be installed if a Linux server is used to run the PowerShell scripts
-* HPE OneView PowerShell library 6.60 or later must be used.
+* HPE OneView PowerShell library 6.60 or later must be used

 ## Configure InfluxDB http Authentication